LLNL/Abmarl/README.md

 ## Getting started

-To use Admiral, install via pip: `pip install admiral`
+To use Admiral, install via pip: `pip install abmarl`

 To develop Admiral, clone the repository and install via pip's development mode: